nelsin-06/nets-ms-nats-launcher/README.md

 1. Clone the repository
 2. Create the .env file using .env.template as a base.
+3. run the command `git submodule update --init --recursive` to download the folder's content
-3. Run the command `docker compose up --build`
+4. Run the command `docker compose up --build`

 ### Steps to Create Git Submodules